REST API

 GET /vitals

 p75 Core Web Vitals over the period.
-Query param: period (default 30d).
+Query params: period (default 30d) or date_from/date_to.
+Note: fid_p75 is retained for continuity; inp_p75 (INP) is the current responsiveness metric.

 curl "https://www.abner.app/api/v1/vitals?period=30d" \